sureshgururajan/aws-console-private-access-setup/powers/aws-console-private-access/POWER.md

 ## Overview

-AWS Console Private Access enables you to access the AWS Management Console and Signin services through VPC endpoints, keeping all traffic within your AWS network without routing through the public internet.
+AWS Console Private Access enables you to access the AWS Management Console and Signin services through VPC endpoints, keeping Console and Signin traffic within your AWS network without routing through the public internet.
 This is essential for organizations with strict security and compliance requirements.

 This power provides a complete AWS CDK TypeScript project that sets up a private access environment with:
 - VPC with public and private subnets across multiple availability zones